kosivantsov/mybible-cli/README.md

 The most common usage would be calling the script with a module name and a reference to get the required text:
 `mybible-cli -m "KJV+" -r "Jn 11:35"`
 If a parameter passed to the script contains a space or a character that can have a special meaning for the shell, it needs to be quoted.
 The script understands only the colon Bible notation without letters and parenthesis in the chapter and verse part.
-Chapter and verse numbers could be omitted to output and entire book or chapter.
+Chapter and verse numbers could be omitted to output an entire book or chapter.
 Blocks should be separated by commas or semicolons.
 Ranges are marked with a minus.
 Spaces in ranges are permitted.
 Periods will be ignored.

 ## Output format